Ironclad Journal icon IRONCLAD JOURNAL

 Contracts may originate in one department but require input from another before being finalized.
 Without stakeholder access to the contract lifecycle, the contract may be delayed or omit key provisions that open the company to risk and liabilities.

-What to consider when deciding to implement enterprise contract management
+Things to consider when deciding to implement enterprise contract management

 Size: Do you have multiple departments with clearly delineated roles and specific responsibilities?
 It’s not just how many employees you have, but whether you have numerous decision-makers who have a stake in contract creation, approval and management.